 The Reality of Foreign Films

-Having more choices in movie titles that are created based on different point of views, cultures, beliefs can help us understand and appreciate (that way/those ways) of filmmaking.
+Having more choices in movie titles that are created based on different points of view, cultures, beliefs can help us understand and appreciate (that way/those ways) of filmmaking.
 For that reason, I started with the series of Interesting Foreign Sci-Fi & Fantasy Films (Vol.1, Vol.2, Vol.3 & Vol.4) to motivate readers to give foreign films a chance and watched those films.

 There are people who are interested in watching foreign movies.
-There are also those who just acknowledge the one they once heard of, but they are not really interested in actually watching more foreign movies which is unfortunate.
-There are also those who are skeptical and this group could go to either be accepting or non-accepting with watching something unfamiliar.
+There are also those who just acknowledge the one they once heard of, but they are not really interested in actually watching more foreign movies which are unfortunate.
+There are also those who are skeptical and this group could go to either be accepting or non-accepting of watching something unfamiliar.

 Hollywood as Benchmark

 Hollywood basically made the benchmark for cinema.
 And the world has been so “Hollywoodized” ( I know it’s not an actual word but it helps me emphasize what I want to say) that watching anything different may seem like a waste of time.
 But if Hollywood is the benchmark I’m expecting it to be 90% to 100% great.
 In reality, those numbers are way lower.
 And even in that case, a high standard is still maintained.
 Why?
 That is the million-dollar question.

 Clearly Hollywood is not always successful to uphold the standards they strapped themselves to.

 Some people noticed this; others don’t or just choose to ignore it.
 Why choose to watch a bad movie when there are better options on the menu?
 I know sometimes we don’t even know what’s on the menu because of all the hype and propaganda for certain types of movies which makes it very different for other less financially fortunate projects to come forward.